jadecobra/python_tdd_exercises/source/make_tdd/run_tests_automatically.rst

 what is a virtual environment?
 *********************************************************************************

 A `virtual environment`_ is a separate folder_ where I can install `Python packages`_ that my project needs.
-This helps me keep things that belong to the project in one place, separate from other things on the computer.
+It helps me keep things that belong to the project in one place, separate from other things on the computer.

-It means I can have a separate `virtual environment`_ for every project with only the programs_ that the project needs.
+I can have a separate `virtual environment`_ for every project with only the programs_ that the project needs.
 I do not have to keep every program_ I have ever used for projects that do not need them.

 ----